nlowe/harbor-tag-retention-proposal/README.md

 Project Administrators may be fine with the default policy but decide it is acceptable to keep fewer tags than what the default policy provides for.
-The Filter Chain is composed of one or more Filters in order of precedence, and always concludes with the filters that make up the default policy.
+The Filter Chain is composed of one or more Filters in order of precedence, and always concludes with the filters that make up the server-wide policy.
+If there is no server-wide policy, all tags are kept.

 A rough interface may look like this: